Alhambra Consulting Group

 When available, the complete list of active Registered Student Organizations (RSOs) for the current academic year can be found on the Office of Campus Life website.
 If you would like to contact the student leader(s) of this organization, please email [email protected].

 Alhambra Consulting Group (ACG) is Williams College’s pro bono consulting group.
-Alhambra aims to foster regional economic development in Berkshire County and the surrounding region by advising local businesses, non-profits, and public sector groups operating in geographic proximity to the County.
+Alhambra aims to foster regional economic development in Berkshire County and the surrounding region by providing advisory to local businesses, non-profits, and public sector groups operating in geographic proximity to the County.
 Alhambra’s primary services include conducting academic and business research, collecting and analyzing data, and developing strategies and proposals based on research insights to support our clients’ objectives.
 Alhambra’s paramount mission is to leverage the resources of Williams College to engage with the regional issues of Berkshire County and foster long-term growth and change for our clients and our community.

 Asian American Students in Action (AASiA)